 What to Look for When Shopping for Typing Software for Kids

 Lessons & Drills

 No matter the target age, typing software for kids should start with the basics of proper finger placement and movement.
 The best software begins with lessons focusing on individual fingers and each hand.
-After your children learn proper finger placement, the remaining lessons will boost their accuracy and speed.
-Keyboarding drills, timed typing tests and engaging, multi-level typing games all reinforce the skills taught in each lesson.
+After your children learn proper finger placement, the remaining lessons boost their accuracy and speed.
+Keyboarding drills, timed typing tests, and engaging, multi-level typing games all reinforce the skills taught in each lesson.